 Further in Chapter 3, we explain the difference between traditional commons and knowledge commons.
 In this context, it is important to note that traditional commons, relating to natural resources, with seemingly good reasons have been considered fringe phenomena in the modern market-oriented economy.
-The concept was, in fact, almost discredited7 until Elinor Ostrom and coworkers showed that under certain conditions this mode of organisation can indeed be very effective for local communities to manage natural resources8.
+This concept was almost discredited until Elinor Ostrom and coworkers showed that under certain conditions this mode of organisation can indeed be very effective for local communities to manage natural resources.

-Intellectual Property Rights (IPR) is a hotly contested area, not least regarding patents and copyright which play crucial roles in the market economy.9 Copyright and licences (i.e., specially designed forms of copyright terms) are briefly considered in Chapter 3 with more material on FOSS licenses in Section 4.3, and the Creative Commons and licenses for other content and goods in Chapter 6.
+Intellectual Property Rights (IPR) is a hotly contested area, not least regarding patents and copyright which play crucial roles in the market economy.
+Copyright and licences (i.e., specially designed forms of copyright terms) are briefly considered in Chapter 3 with more material on FOSS licenses in Section 4.3, and the Creative Commons and licenses for other content and goods in Chapter 5.

 Looking at FOSS in Chapter 4, we take a non-technical approach meaning that skills in coding are not required for this course.
 Instead, we give a more thorough exposition of the history of FOSS, the particular ways FOSS communities are organised and work, the use of licences and main areas of applications.
-Business models for FOSS are also an interesting area that is considered.
+Business models for FOSS are also considered.
 Although the source code is freely available, there are several ways in which one can earn money based on FOSS.
-In Chapter 5, the issue of quality assessment of FOSS is treated in some depth.
-With the code being freely available
+Further, we treat the issue of quality assessment of FOSS in some depth.
+With the code being freely available without warranty, the question of quality is a concern.
+Other issues and concerns regarding FOSS are briefly listed.